Moonspell: Breakthrough (1995–1997)

-Wolfheart was recorded in Germany with producer Waldemar Sorychta and was released on 1 April 1995.
-By June, João Pereira was struggling with the band's breakthrough and his daytime job, and was replaced by Ricardo Amorim, who was asked to join the band on 13 June.
-Shortly before, Ricardo had been approached by the band to possibly replace João on some shows, but that came to nothing as João was given a second chance.
+Wolfheart was recorded in Germany with producer Waldemar Sorychta, and was released on 1 April 1995.
+By June, João Pereira was juggling the band and his daytime job, and was replaced with Ricardo Amorim on 13 June.
+Amorim had been approached earlier about replacing Pereira on some shows, but nothing had come of it.

-In July, Moonspell performed three shows in the United Kingdom, their first ones outside Portugal, and in September, the band embarked on a European tour, supporting Morbid Angel.
-Duarte Picoto told the band he couldn't go on the European tour as he was having personal issues of his own, but they went on anyway, as they felt it was too big of an opportunity to throw away, and played as a five-piece.
-Ricardo, who had joined the band after Wolfhearts release, was then the sole guitarist playing live.
-Duarte's status in the band was on hold during the tour, as the band was initially reluctant about firing him due to his perceived importance on songwriting, but after it, the band felt comfortable as a five-piece and Duarte ended up not being reinstated.
+In July, Moonspell performed three shows in the United Kingdom, their first outside Portugal, and in September, the band embarked on a European tour supporting Morbid Angel.
+Duarte Picoto told the band he couldn't go on tour due to personal issues.
+They went ahead regardless anyway, and played as a five-piece.
+Amorim, was then the sole live guitarist.
+The band was reluctant about firing Duarte due to his songwriting, but after the tour, the band felt comfortable as a five-piece and Duarte was let go.

-For 1996's Irreligious, the band again recorded with producer Waldemar Sorychta.
-The song "Opium" became the first Moonspell single.
+For 1996's Irreligious, the band recorded with producer Waldemar Sorychta.
+The song "Opium" became the first single.
 It quoted one of Portuguese poet Fernando Pessoa's heteronyms, Álvaro de Campos, on his poem "Opiário", and its music video featured the character of the poet writing in a bar with the band playing.
-Along with the release of the album in a convent, the Convento do Beato, there were factors that helped the band sell 10,000 copies of the album in their homeland.
+After the release of the album at Convento do Beato, it sold 10,000 copies in Portugal.

-On 7 February 1997, after serious artistic and personal conflicts with the rest of the band, bass player Ares was fired and was replaced by Sérgio Crestana.
-There were several lawsuits between Ares and Moonspell which were solved in 2004.
+On 7 February 1997, after artistic and personal conflicts, bass player Ares was fired and Sérgio Crestana replaced him.
+There were several lawsuits between Ares and Moonspell, which were solved in 2004.

 Experimenting (1998–2000)

 Sin/Pecado was released in 1998.
-It had a bigger experimental nature than its predecessors.
+It was more experimental than its predecessors.
 The song "2econd Skin" was released as a single.
-At the time they released the one and only Dæmonarch album, Hermeticum.
-Dæmonarch was a side project composed by all Moonspell members except drummer Mike Gaspar.
+At the time, they released only Dæmonarch album, Hermeticum.
+Dæmonarch was a side project consisting of all Moonspell members except drummer Mike Gaspar.

 Sin/Pecado was followed in 1999 by The Butterfly Effect, recorded in London and produced by Andy Reilly.
-This album is considered to be very experimental in nature as well.
-Featuring "down-tuned guitar riffs, eerie synthesizer passages", the album was mainly composed by guitarist/keyboard player Pedro Paixão and was not very well received by metal critics.
+This album is considered very experimental.
+Featuring "down-tuned guitar riffs, eerie synthesizer passages", the album was mainly composed by guitarist/keyboard player Pedro Paixão and was not well received by critics.